David Benson-Pope: Local government career

 In May 2024, Benson-Pope and fellow councillor Sophie Barker criticised Mayor Radich for not holding regular statutory chief executive appraisal committee meetings.
 The last such committee meeting was held on 8 September 2023.
 Benson-Pope claimed that Radich's failure to hold regular meetings "was symptomatic of him having none of the skills required to perform this role."
 Radich disputed the councillors' criticisms, saying that Benson-Pope was not a member of the appraisal committee and argued that the DCC had held regular meetings.

 In late May 2024, Benson-Pope voted in favour of a DCC motion asking the New Zealand government to establish a special visa category for Palestinian refugees displaced by the Gaza war.
 He said that "what's different here is we've got local residents asking us to get their families out of a hellish situation.
 Anyone who doesn't support that doesn't deserve to be sitting here."

 In late September 2024, Benson-Pope voted in favour of the DCC retaining ownership of utility company Aurora Energy following strong public opposition to the proposed sale.
 He said "I think, especially for those of you in the room today, that you will already have realised that had that public voice not been so clearly articulated, the decision would have been very, very different."

-Benson-Pope is retiring from council at the 2025 local elections.

 On 26 August 2025, Benson Pope voted against a DCC motion to scrap the contentious Albany Street connection, which passed by a vote of 8 to 7 votes.
 The street connection had involved installing a cycleway and removing 48 carparks near the University of Otago.
 Local business owners had criticised the DCC for not consulting them about the proposed project.
 Mayor Jules Radich has used his casting vote to pass the motion after Cr Jim O'Malley recused himself from the proceedings.
 Benson Pope supported the cycleway project, describing it as a "no-brainer" given that a significant amount of work had already been completed.
 That same day, he voted in favour of a motion to scrap free Sunday parking in the Dunedin city centre, which passed by a vote of 11 to 4.

 In late September 2025, Benson-Pope supported a motion by Cr Christine Garey to revoke the Council's decision to cancel the Albany Street connection, which passed by a margin of 8 to 7 votes.
 He thanked Garey for the motion of revocation, describing the previous decision as a "gross error."

+Benson-Pope retired from the council at the 2025 local elections.